4. Registration and fees

 4.1 Tuition and fees

 All tuition and ancillary fees are subject to review and may be changed without notice.
-When you add/drop courses, it may result in fee adjustments which may impact your ancillary services.
+When you add/drop courses, it may result in fee adjustments which may impact your tuition and/or ancillary services.
 For example, if you drop to a part-time course load, you are no longer automatically assessed a fee for the U-Pass.
 Some course fees are subject to HST (included in the published fee).
+For students who receive OSAP or sponsorship funding adjusting your course selection may result in adjustments to your funding.
 Income tax receipts will be available online in the student information system (Banner) (if applicable) at the end of February each year.

 4.1.1 Fee categories